Thesis Title: TBD (Dental wear analysis of Khoesan foragers and pastoralists in southern Africa)

 1997.
 Botha W. MSc (Med) (Biomedical Engineering).
 An anthropometric survey of female nurses working in the Western Cape: implications for equipment and workspace design.
 Supervisors: Bob Bridges and Prof. Alan G. Morris.

 1994.
-Bell C. MSc (Med) (Applied Anatomy).
+Bell Christine.
+MSc (Med) (Applied Anatomy).
 Clinically-defined osteoarthritis, sex and age: their influence on the geometry, morphology and biomechanics of the upper cervical spine.
 Supervisor: Prof. Alan G. Morris.

 1993.
-Kovacs J. MSc (Med) (Biological Anthropology).
+Kovacs Jonathan.
+MSc (Med) (Biological Anthropology).
 The post-cranial remains of Papio ursinus and fossil baboons from South African Australopithecine sites.
 Supervisor: Prof. Alan G. Morris.

 1989.
-Patrick MK.
-MA (Med) (Archaeology).
+Patrick Mary K. MA (Med) (Archaeology).
 An archaeological and anthropological study of the human skeletal remains from the Oakhurst Rock Shelter, George, Cape Province, South Africa.
 Supervisor: Prof. Alan G. Morris.